 Making Shredded Chicken for Tacos in the Frying Pan:

-- Just toss it in the pan with your olive oil and spice mixture, then cook for 3-5 minutes over high heat on each side until it’s cooked all the way through.
+- Just toss it in the pan with your olive oil and spice mixture, then cook for 2-5 minutes over medium-high heat on each side until it’s cooked all the way through.
 It’s best to use an instant read thermometer and make sure the internal temperature of the chicken reaches 165ºF.

 What’s the Best Tortilla for Tacos?